soshial/xdxf_makedict/format_standard/README.md

 For opponents of using XML for storing dictionary and the problem of storing and parsing big XML-files in RAM, XDXF schema and structure of any dictionary allow to store all word articles on disk with help of hash-tables/.
 Some dictionary software applies this approach quite efficiently (for example, see [GoldenDict](http://goldendict.org/)).
 Although, there is no software that allows editing dictionaries at the moment, XDXF is a more or less human-readable XML, that is quite easy to edit manually in a text editor even without prior knowledge of the format specifications.

-### Changelog (rev. 34) 2022-01-20
+### Changelogs
+#### rev. 34 (19 January 2022)
-* since rev. 34 the format is only semantic and cannot store any presentational or visual data
+* since rev. 34 the format is fully semantic and cannot store any presentational or visual data
-* the language code limitation is removed: all languages that exist in BCP47 standard are supported (use http://schneegans.de/lv/?tags=hy-Latn-IT-arevela for validation)
+* the language code has no limitation: all languages that exist in BCP47 standard are supported (use https://schneegans.de/lv/?tags=hy-Latn-IT-arevela for validation)
 * multilingual dictionaries are now supported: a dictionary may have multiple languages, that are translated from and into.
 It is also allowed to mark `<k>` and `<def>` tags with `xml:lang`
 * description supports line breaks
 * transcription info can be directly inside `def` tag

-### Changelog (rev. 33)
+#### rev. 33 (3 December 2015)
 * `<deftext>` introduced in order to fix multiple errors in DTD scheme
 * `<rref>` tag: added `lctn` and `type` attributes, links are not stored inside the tag anymore
 * `<kref>` tag: `idref` attribute introduced